Tips for Buying the Best 125-Gallon Aquarium Light

 The other thing I would hardly consider a con, but am still obligated to mention is the PAR output.

-And by that, I don’t mean they have a low PAR output, but just the opposite, it is confusingly high, even more than a metal halide’s one.
+And by that, I don’t mean they have a low PAR output, but just the opposite, it is confusingly high, even more than a metal halide.

-That’s the radiation with a waveband between 400 and 700 nanometers, which is the one required for photosynthesis.
+That’s the radiation with a waveband between 400 and 700 nanometers, which is required for photosynthesis.

 It falls between ultraviolet and infrared light on the electromagnetic spectrum, with 400 being the beginning of the ultraviolet.